3point14guy/notes/13_rails/rails-intro.md

 g = generate
 Welcome = the name of the controller
-(but you can call it whatever you like; capitalized, camelcase) index about contact = views (or, html pages) that you want associated with this controller (lowercase, with underscores); important: no commas between views, just a space.
+(but you can call it whatever you like; capitalized, camelcase) index about contact = views (or, html pages) that you want associated with this controller (snake_case); important: no commas between views, just a space.

 ### Routes